MKLab-ITI/hackair-data-retrieval/README.md

 The */latest* endpoint (https://docs.openaq.org/#api-Latest) of the API is used, which provides the latest value of each available parameter (pollutant, i.e. NO2, PM10, PM2.5, SO2, CO, O3, BC) for every location in the system.
 The service receives as parameters, the pollutant and the region (which can be defined either as country name, city or by using coordinates)

+#### Instructions
+1. Install Java EE 7 and GlassFish 4.1.1 in your computer.
+2. Clone the project locally in your computer.
+3. Run Glassfish server and deploy [hackAIR_project.war](hackAIR_project/target) application.
+4. Submit POST requests in relevant web-services, as described [here](https://github.com/MKLab-ITI/hackair-decision-support-api#web-services)

 ### Luftdaten

 #### Description